nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The add student(s) to lesson(s) feature adds existing student(s) into existing lesson(s) in TutorAid.
+This feature adds existing student(s) into existing lesson(s) in TutorAid.
 This feature allows the addition of multiple students into multiple lessons in a single command.
 For each student-lesson pair, if the student already attends the lesson, a warning will be given, otherwise a success message will be shown.
-This means that there can be simultaneously many warnings and success messages after one single add student to lesson command.
+This means that there can be simultaneously many warnings and success messages after one single `AddStudentToLessonCommand`.

 This feature implements the following operations:
 * `AddStudentToLessonCommand#execute()` —Adds some existing `Student` objects to some existing `Lessons` objects and vice versa.